detox benefits

 3. Master Cleanse

-The Master Cleanse involves drinking a mix of water, lemon juice, maple syrup, and cayenne pepper.
-Yes, it sounds a little strange, but this detox is known for its ability to stimulate metabolism and flush out waste from the colon.
+The Master Cleanse involves drinking water, lemon juice, maple syrup, and cayenne pepper.
+Yes, it sounds a little strange, but this detox is known for stimulating metabolism and flushing out waste from the colon.
 Most people do the Master Cleanse for about 10 days.
 It’s a good choice if you’re looking to reset your metabolism.

-Bonus Health Tip: If you’re new to this, start with a shorter duration and work your way up!
+Bonus Health Tip: If you’re new to this, start with a shorter duration and work up!

 Herbal tea cleanse